 What does this have to do with marriage?
 Reread the citation from the Pastoral Constitution Gaudium et spes above.
 God made it all, and has the power, and the authority to do so according to his plan, not that of any other single person, any group of persons, or any government created by any group of persons.
 Since marriage as it is meant to be, a partnership between two human persons wherein love is nurtured and future generations are engendered, predates any human culture, then marriage can truly be said to be among the original creative acts of God.
 It would seem that if we truly accept the profession of faith, then we must also accept God as the author of marriage, and its lawgiver.
 This leads to a couple of initial conclusions.
 We, none of us, can shape it to be what we want it to be.
 We must then undertake to discover what it is in and of itself.
 There is a long tradition of just such research within the framework of organized religion, in particular the religion which formulated the very profession we accept.
 That means anyone who wants to get married must accept marriage created by God.
-All because I believe in God the father.
+All because I believe in God the Father.
 But there’s more to the story:

-I believe in Jesus Christ, his only son. . .
+I believe in Jesus Christ, his only Son. . .

 What does that have to do with marriage?
-The life and ministry of Jesus were for a purpose, and anyone familiar with the Gospel of john and the three letters of John will be familiar with the underlying purpose of God’s redemptive work in Jesus.
-It’s often referred to as the Law of Love, and in general leads to the belief that though Jesus people, and in fact, the world are to be made holy and sacred.
+The life and ministry of Jesus were for a purpose, and anyone familiar with the Gospel of John and the three letters of John will be familiar with the underlying purpose of God’s redemptive work in Jesus.
+It’s often referred to as the Law of Love, and in general leads to the belief that though Jesus, people, and in fact, the world, are to be made holy and sacred.
 Since people are more often than not interrelated by any number of bonds, then marriage is among the relationships Jesus intends to make holy and sacred.
 In fact, the faith community has for a long, long time held that one of the primary purposes of any relationship, and all the more so in marriage, is to perfect others and lead them to the ultimate end of salvation, the Kingdom of God.
 Husbands and wives fall in love, and that means they ought to have as their primary concern the salvation of the spouse, and of the family and children which may result.
-If we truly believe in Jesus then marriage takes on a special character as a means of assisting somebody relay important in getting into heaven!
+If we truly believe in Jesus then marriage takes on a special character as a means of assisting somebody in getting into heaven!
 But there’s still more:

 I believe in the Holy Spirit. . .

 Anyone familiar with the Word as recorded for us in both the Old and New Testaments understands that God speaks to his people through a variety of means, including prophets, evangelists, and the Spirit working in individuals and communities.
-St. Paul reminds us that for the committed Christian, there are manifold gifts and each and every one of them is given for a purpose and that purpose is for the building up of the body of Christ.
+St. Paul reminds us that for the committed Christian, there are manifold gifts and each and every one of them is given for a purpose.
+That purpose is for the building up of the body of Christ.
 It would seem, then, that anyone who proclaims belief in the Holy Spirit admits of certain rights of the community in any marriage and obligations of the marriage toward the community!
 Here’s where we include the other citation mentioned at the outset of this article, so take a look at the commitment to which any Catholic couple agrees at the time of the marriage, a commitment which all marriages mirror in some way: